Minangkabau businesspeople: Business

-Besides a well-known as hospitality entrepreneurs, Minang people are also famous as textile merchants.
+Besides being well-known as hospitality entrepreneurs, Minang people are famous as textile merchants.
 Most of the traditional markets in Indonesia's major cities are occupied by Minang textile traders.
-In Jakarta, virtually much of textile or fashion stores are owned by Minang traders.
+In Jakarta, much of textile or fashion stores are owned by Minang traders.
 They are found in textile centers such as Tanah Abang, Senen, Jatinegara and Blok M. The Minang traders are still dominate in textile centers of Medan, Pekanbaru, Batam, Jambi, Palembang and Bandung.
-In addition, they are also occupied some of textile market in Surabaya, Yogyakarta, Makassar, as well as Kuala Lumpur.
+They are also occupied some of textile market in Surabaya, Yogyakarta, Makassar, as well as Kuala Lumpur.
 During the 1950-1980s, Rahman Tamin was one of the leading textile entrepreneur in Indonesia.
 Nowadays, some of Minang textile entrepreneurs have also developing chain of wholesale clothing stores, such as Elzatta of Elidawati Ali Oemar as well as Shafira and Zoya by Fenny Mustafa.

 Historically, a number of publishing houses and media companies in Indonesia were founded by Minangkabaus.
 They include Warta Berita, Soeloeh Melajoe, and Oetoesan Melajoe, founded by Datuk Sutan Maharaja; Panji Masyarakat magazine by Hamka; the Pedoman newspaper founded by Rosihan Anwar; Waspada by Ani Idrus, Kartini magazine by Lukman Umar, Femina magazine by Sutan Takdir Alisjahbana's family, as well as Tiras magazine, Neraca daily newspaper, and Lativi (currently tvOne) by Abdul Latief.
 In Malaysia, Hussamuddin Yaacub is a Minang tycoon that has a print media business.
 He founded the Karangkraf Group.

 Minangkabau businesspeople also play a role in developing Indonesia and Malaysia economy, ranging from banking, coal mining, oil palm and rubber plantations, pharmacy, automotive, entertainment, groceries, as well as education industry.
-Currently, they are also developing some of start up companies as well as being quite active as capital market players at the Indonesia and Malaysia stock exchanges.
+Currently, they are also developing some of start-up companies as well as being quite active as capital market players at the Indonesia and Malaysia stock exchanges.
 At the early of Indonesian independence, Sutan Sjahsam, the brother of Sutan Sjahrir, was leading figures in capital market and financial brokerage.